probablypenera007/madame-backend/README.md

 # LINK FOR THE FRONT-END:
 [Madame Oracle Front End Repository](https://github.com/probablypenera007/madame-frontend)

+# DEPLOYED APP:
+For deployment, the application is hosted on AWS, and you can experience the intuitive and engaging interface of the Madame Oracle Front End by visiting [www.mdmoracle.com](https://mdmoracle.com)

 ## Functionality
 1. **API Endpoints:** Various CRUD (Create, Read.
 Update, Delete) operations for interacting with user data.